NikitaVishnyakov/selenium_demo/result/1_test_plan/test_strategy.md

 # Test Strategy — QA Test API (Phase 2 deliverable)

 SUT: `infralightio/test-integration-api`.
-Source: `phase1_research.md` (bugs, endpoint inventory) + `phase2_instructions.md` (raw decisions).
+Built from manual SUT research (bugs, endpoint inventory) and raw design decisions.
 This is the finalized strategy that Phase 3 automation implements directly — every test case below maps to one pytest test (or a parametrized set).

 ---